nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: study various topics using flashcards on the computer
+**Value proposition**: study various topics using cards on the computer

 ### User stories